 As I wrap up things here in the USA to plan for my trip to Asia I faced a difficult decision.
 Do I park my car somewhere and pay a monthly parking fee for a few months while I decide how long I’m staying?
 Or do I sell it and be done with it.

 Keeping the car would mean continuing to make car payments, car insurance payments, vehicle registration, as well as a monthly parking fee somewhere.
 Ugh.
 The expenses were going to add up to around $400 a month.
-I decided to sell.
+I decided to sell it.

 I got a better deal than expected.
 After I sold the car I was able to determine the total cost of ownership.
 Despite getting a good deal buying AND selling it, I was floored by the total cost.
 Mr. Money Mustache was RIGHT.
 Cars are EXPENSIVE!!!